susimsek/spring-nextjs-samples/README.md

 ## Documentation

-For API documentation, please refer to the Swagger UI:
+For API documentation, please refer to the following:

+### Swagger UI
+Access the Swagger UI for REST API documentation:

 http://localhost:8080/swagger-ui.html